Who We Are

 When and where does the NRFF take place?

-The New Renaissance Film Festival takes place in Amsterdam, the Netherlands, on the 3rd, 4th and 5th March, 2017.
+The New Renaissance Film Festival takes place in Amsterdam, the Netherlands, in March.
 A festival programme will be announced nearer the time, including venue details.

 How can I submit?